Betalha/AI_chat_py/README.md

-runs using: streamlit run app.py need to create the .env with the OPENAI_API_KEY
+runs using: streamlit run app.py /n needs to create the .env with the OPENAI_API_KEY